EEricHwang/EEricHwang.github.io/_pages/research.md

 preemtively, before the identification of attack occurrence, is necessary.

 <hr>
 Building upon the above discussion, this research focuses on the development of reachability-based proactive risk assessment strategy under cyberattacks.
 Based on the assumptions regarding the attack sceanrios (e.g., types of attack vectors, norm-bounded condition, etc.) and reachability concept, we can mathematically measure how much cyberattacks can potentially impact the performance of MASs within a certain time window.
-The measurement from our methodology can be represented by an over-approximated ellipsoid, where this technique is well-aligned with control theory and application of optimizations.
+The measurement from our methodology can be represented by an over-approximated ellipsoid, where this technique is well-aligned with control theory and applications of optimization.
 For graphical illustrations, please refer to Figure 3.

 <hr>
 <div style="text-align:center;">